sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst.txt

 Comments
 --------

+It is helpful to add comments to your code to help explain what the code is doing.

-In Java and many text-based coding languages, // is used to mark the beginning of a comment.
+In Java and many text-based coding languages, ``//`` is used to mark the beginning of a comment.
+Everything on the line that
+follows the ``//`` is ignored by the compiler.
 For multi-line comments, use ``/*`` to start the comment and ``*/`` to end the comment.
 The compiler will skip over comments.
 However, it is a good idea to use comments to make notes to yourself and other programmers working with you.
 Here are some examples of good commenting:

 .. code-block:: java